PrefectHQ/prefect/docs/start/README.md

 export PREFECT__CLOUD__AUTH_TOKEN=<API_KEY>
 ```

-### Create a Service Account Key

 Running deployed Flows with an [Agent](https://docs.prefect.io/orchestration/agents/overview.html) also requires an API key for the Agent.
 You can create one in the [Service Accounts](/team/service-accounts) page of the UI.

-You'll need this token later in the tutorial.
+You'll need this token later.
 You can save it locally either in your `~/.prefect/config.toml` config file, or as an environment variable:

 ```bash
 # ~/.prefect/config.toml